xiaoxianyu-office/mm/home.md

 <https://mythiccraft.io/index.php?pages/official-mythicmobs-dev/>

-Please note that development builds have untested features, and while I do not believe they will damage your server in any way, I can make no guarantees about it.
+Please note that development builds have untested features, and while made with the intent of stability, as with any beta there are no guarantees.
 They could potentially alter and/or break your previous MythicMobs configurations and may contain bugs and unfinished features.
-Please make sure you read changelogs fully.
+Please make sure you read changelogs *in full*.

 <hr>